Netruk44/Netruk44.github.io/content/post/godot-navigation/index.md

 ### Preparing the Agent

 Now we need to make a scene for the objects that will be moving around.
 Create a new scene with a `CharacterBody3D` as the root node.
-Give it a `CollisionShape` a `MeshInstance` and (most importantly) a `NavigationAgent3D`, and add a script to the root node.
+Give it a `CollisionShape3D` a `MeshInstance3D`, a `NavigationAgent3D`, and add a script to the root node.

 ![The agent scene](./agent_tree.png#center)